Skip to Main Content

 How to Stop & Prevent Periodontal Disease in Dogs

 Routine oral care, such as brushing and regular check-ups, is crucial for maintaining your dog's overall health.
 Unfortunately, it is often overlooked.
-Here, our Southern Wisconsin vets talk about dental care and how to treat and prevent periodontal disease in dogs.
+Here, our Janesville vets talk about dental care and how to treat and prevent periodontal disease in dogs.

 What is periodontal disease in dogs?